Newborn Baby Sleep Pattern

 A 6 weeks old baby’s sleep pattern will vary as he falls asleep and wakes up at all hours of the day (and night!).
 Newborn baby’s sleep pattern ranges from (10-18 hours per day), with sleep usually equally spaced throughout the 24-hour day with no real difference between day and nighttime sleep.
 Babies may sleep 2 to 5 hours at a time.
 Be sure to respond to your newborn when he signals, as he will likely need feeding…and diapering!

 Your newborn baby’s sleep routine is different, the baby most often wakes up because he is hungry or needs to be changed.
 Be aware of sudden changes in your baby’s sleep patterns — it may signal illness or a hunger-inducing growth spurt

 To lessen the chances of SIDS, always put your baby down to sleep on his back, not his tummy.
 Your baby should sleep on a firm mattress, with no fluffy or loose bedding, no stuffed animals and no pillow.

-Teach the Difference Between Night and Day
+Teach the Difference between Night and Day

 Naptime — For Mom Too

-Use your baby’s naptime as a time to catch up on sleep yourself.
+One of the newborn baby sleep techniques is to use your baby’s naptime as a time to catch up on sleep yourself.
 As tempting as it is to use naptime to get things done, you’ll be able to cope better if you nap when your baby does.